P- Reviewer: Vieth M S- Editor: Wen LL L- Editor: A E- Editor: Wu HL

 The use of neoadjuvant therapy began to be practiced for rectal cancer.
 Its use was extended to esophageal and other gastrointestinal cancers.
 Since neoadjuvant therapy changes the internal structure of tumor, pathologists have been faced to reconsider the staging of these neoplasms resected after receiving chemo-radiation.
 The appearance of fibrosis and necrosis confirms the action of therapy and constitutes the basis for several new staging classifications.

-] presented a pathological classification for rectal cancer based mainly on the difficulty of highlighting viable tumor cells in a fibronecrotic stroma.
-Thus, five categories were identified (Table ).
-Due to its usefulness, this classification, has also been extrapolated to other gastrointestinal tumors[25
+In 1997, Dworak et al presented a pathological classification for rectal cancer based mainly on the difficulty of highlighting viable tumor cells in a fibronecrotic stroma.
+Thus, five categories were identified (Table 1).
+Due to its usefulness, this classification, has also been extrapolated to other gastrointestinal tumors.

 We use clinical examples to show the change observed in the CT findings comparing pre- and post-therapy PnCT scans with correlation with the Dworak classification obtained after surgery.

-Wall thickening persistence is evident in the pre- and post-neoadjuvant therapy measure comparison at the same level (Figure ).
+Wall thickening persistence is evident in the pre- and post-neoadjuvant therapy measure comparison at the same level (Figure 5).
 Placing the ROI on the site of maximum wall thickening, the density in Hounsfield Units (HU) increases from (90.8 HU) before to 95.7 HU after therapy.
-The increase in the density may be given by the persistence of active cells containing proangiogenic factors (Figure ).
+The increase in the density may be given by the persistence of active cells containing proangiogenic factors (Figure 5).
 Additionally, an adenopathy monitoring can be performed, determining it’s evolution.

-On the other hand, the pre- and post- comparison of the wall thickness in Figures and at the same level demonstrate a decrease of over 50% in the measured density, for instance before 85.7 HU and after 36.4 HU chemotherapy and radiotherapy (Figures -).
+On the other hand, the pre- and post- comparison of the wall thickness in Figures 6 and 7 at the same level demonstrate a decrease of over 50% in the measured density, for instance before 85.7 HU and after 36.4 HU chemotherapy and radiotherapy (Figures 6-8).
 This decrease in density could be explained by the presence of extensive areas lacking proangiogenic factors.
 The disappearance of the lymphadenopathy can also be observed.

 In patients without response to neoadjuvant therapy (Dworak I), there was no change in the density of the tumor when we compared the PnCT pre- and post- therapy.
 This finding could be explained by the presence in the active cells of bFGF and vascular endothelial growth factor.
 Conversely, there is reduction in the thickness and in the Hounsfield Units density (between 33% and 46% less) of the tumor in those patients with a good response to therapy, correlating well with a significant regression in the post-surgical pathological staging of Dworak III or IV neoplasms.

 PnCT is a useful non-invasive imaging technique for evaluating esophageal and gastroesophageal tumors, allowing a precise evaluation of their size, location, local extension and regional adenopathy a single examination[13,14].

 We also demonstrate the PnCT findings correlate with the Dworak pathologic classification and could allow assessing the response of esophageal neoplasms to neoadjuvant therapy.
 This is crucial regarding the overall prognosis and therapeutic strategy.